 Unlike presuppositions, supplements must be make a non-trivial contribution (Potts 2005).
-And unlike all the expressions discussed so far, their acceptability is restricted: they do not easily to appear right under a negative expression, as in (30)c.
-One might attribute this behavior to the meaning of which, as it might play a role akin to anaphoric this in the second conjunct of (30)c'.
-But under embedding, for instance under if, the behavior of a conjunct is very different from that of a supplement: the former but not the latter is interpreted within the scope of the if-clause, as shown in (31).
+And unlike all the expressions discussed so far, their acceptability is restricted: they may be degraded in the scope of a negative expression, as in (32)c.
+This behavior could be attributed to the meaning of which, as it might play a role akin to anaphoric this in the second conjunct of (32)c'.
+But under embedding, for instance under if, the behavior of a conjunct is very different from that of a supplement: the former but not the latter is interpreted within the scope of the if-clause, as shown in (33).

-- (30) a.
+- (32) a.
 John helped his daughter, which saved her. - b.
-One of these guys helped his daughter, which saved her. - c. #None of these guys helped his daughter, which saved her. - c'. #None of these guys helped his daughter, and this saved her. - (31) a.
+One of these guys helped his daughter, which saved her. - c. #None of these guys helped his daughter, which saved her. - c'. #None of these guys helped his daughter, and this saved her. - (33) a.
 If John helps his daughter, which will save her, our problem will be solved. - => if John helps his daughter, this will save her - b.
-If John helps his daughter and this saves her, our problem will be solved. - \neq > if John helps his daughter, this will save her
+If John helps his daughter and this saves her, our problem will be solved. - ≠> if John helps his daughter, this will save her

-Schlenker 2015, 2017, to appear argues that in these respects post-speech gestures display the behavior of appositive relative clauses.6 To give but one example, SLAP used as a post-speech gesture has the same distribution as the appositives in (30)-(31), as shown in (32)-(33).
-Schlenker 2017 argues that in English as well as in ASL, the generalizations can be extended to post-speech and post-sign facial expressions.7
+Schlenker 2015, 2017a, to appear argues that in these respects post-speech gestures display the behavior of appositive relative clauses.
+To give but one example, SLAP used as a post-speech gesture has the same distribution as the appositives in (32)-(33), as shown in (34)-(35).
+Schlenker 2017a argues that in English as well as in ASL, the generalizations can be extended to post-speech and post-sign facial expressions.
+9

 - (i) a.
 John helped his daughter (this saved her). - b.
-One of these guys helped his daughter (this saved her). - c. #None of these guys helped his daughter (this which saved her). - (ii) If John helps his daughter (this will save her), our problem will be solved. => if John helps his daughter, this will save her
+One of these guys helped his daughter (this saved her). - c. #None of these guys helped his daughter (this which saved her). - (ii) If John helps his daughter (this will save her), our problem will be solved. - => if John helps his daughter, this will save her